Barkinsons/Graph-Search---Pacman-Ghost-AI/README.md

 # Graph-Search---Pacman-Ghost-AI
-Graph Search Algorithms implemented into Pacman Ghost
+Graph Search Algorithms implemented into Pacman Ghost AI

+Note that this is not a full implementation of Pacman, but rather Pacman with core features such as a maze and player/ghost movement.

 ## How to Run